ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-community-call-september-2024-recap.md

 Tamás Hatházi wrapped up the call by sharing details about Swarm’s sponsorship of [EthSofia](https://www.ethsofia.com/#konferen), happening between 17 and 19 October in the Bulgarian capital, Sofia.
 Tamás invited everyone to join Áron’s 30-minute presentation on the 17th, and a side event later in the evening for a drink and a hack challenge with the Swarm team, at a bar called K.E.B.A. (or K.E.V.A. spelled in Latin letters).
 Meet you there if you’re in Sofia!

-**The next Swarm Community Call will be held on 31 October – **[add to calendar](https://www.addevent.com/event/Vz23167077).
+**The next Swarm Community Call will be held on 31 October** - [add to calendar](https://www.addevent.com/event/Vz23167077).
 You are welcome to attend in Halloween costumes and post any silly or serious questions to the Team using this [online form](https://airtable.com/appNS3aNAw7rihPeg/shrBRyrMkXFsJvLS3) in the meantime; the questions received are answered live at the Calls.